 In addition to Joy's nonprofit experience, Joy has a variety of business background in marketing and human resources, such as her work at Red Peg Marketing and Pronto Wash International.
 Joy is fluent in Spanish, has spent time working abroad and teaching English in Buenos Aires, Argentina.
 Joy holds a Bachelor of Business Administration from the George Washington University.

-In her free time, Joy keeps quite active with long distance running, practicing yoga and chasing around her one-year old boy.
+In her free time, Joy keeps quite active with long distance running, practicing yoga and chasing around her two young kids.

 Amy Levner Vice President Marketing & Communications